csshark/csshark/README.md

 <br><br>

-- :shield: Red & Purple Teamer.
+- :shield: Red Teamer & Purple Team Architect.
 - :trophy: 1st and 2nd place in the Minister of National Defense Competition for building unmanned aerial, land, and water vehicles (2024).
 - :computer: Skilled in Red & Blue Operations (MITRE ATT&CK and D3FEND).
 - 🐱‍💻 Bounty hunting in spare time